Peptide therapy and questions regarding it are a growing part of the fitness and weight loss communities.

 But what exactly are peptides?

-Peptide research came about a way to try and extend lifespan and quality of life while minimizing potential side effects of the compounds used.
+Peptide research came about as a way to try and extend lifespan and quality of life, while minimizing potential side effects of the compounds used.

 GHRH & GHRP

-Without going into great detail, think of GNRH as a steady leak, and GHRP a turn of the faucet, meaning once you take it, you get a burst of GH.
+Without going into great detail, you can think of GHRH as a steady leak and GHRP as a turn of the faucet, meaning once you take it, you get a burst of growth hormones.